kihwal/mercury3sc/README.md

 | 10 (sw rx) | Control board pin 2 |

 For the power on/off control, PIN_B0 is used.
 This is connected to the gate of a 2N7000.
-The pin 2 and 3 are connected to the soft power signal pins of the switching power supply.
-By grounding the pin measuring 3.3V, the power supply is turned on.
-I connected this pin to the drain of the 2N7000.
-Its source pin is grounded.
+The 53.6V switching power supply is turned on by grounding the slot detection pin of the supply.
+The voltage on this pin is measured about 3.3V.
+The Mercury III's power switch grounds this pin.
+Connect this pin to the drain of the 2N7000 and the source of the 2N7000 to ground.
+If you make the switch and the FET parallel, you will still be able to turn on the amp using the power switch.

+The Teensy pin PIN_B1 is connected to another 2N7000 for extra control.
+I use it for switching the input attenuator.
+I have modified the input attenuator to better accommodate low power transmitters.
+By default the attenuation is about 17dB, just like the standard factory configuration.
+When the switching relay is energized, it shorts the 10dB attenuator, requiring lower drive power.

 ## Control commands
 mercury3sc was written on Arduino 1.8 with the Teensy support package from PJRC.